-The Department of Theatre and Film will hold two scheduled Equipment Orientation Sessions in September (dates and method of delivery to be announced).
+The Department of Theatre and Film will hold two scheduled Equipment Orientation Sessions in September.

-ATTENDANCE IS COMPULSORY for students enrolled in THFM-2310 Filmmaking I (both sections).
+ATTENDANCE AT ONE SESSION IS COMPULSORY for students enrolled in THFM-2310 Filmmaking I (both sections).

-It is also compulsory for students in THFM-2311 Film Comedy who have not taken THFM-2310 in the past.
+It is also compulsory for students in THFM-2314 Film Horror and THFM-2312 Documentary Filmmaking who have not taken THFM-2310 in the past.